NeoSoundFonts/Aspirin-DX-Soundbank/Readme.md

 - [Normal](https://musical-artifacts.com/artifacts/7325)
   - Use it fairly, since it contains samples that "All Rights Reserved" to original authors such as Korg, E-MU, Roland, etc.
-- Fairytale Edition (Clone the repo, or download Zip)
+- Fairytale Edition (Work in Progress; Clone the repo, or download Zip)
   - This version removes non-free, ARR, and fair use samples, meant to be used for Music Production, Live Performance, and DFSG-compatible projects.

 ---